git-blame-BUK/Isaac_Drone/README.md

 ```

 ## Project Milestones
-9. Maiden Flight ready
+1. ESC is done soldering
-8. Assembly complete
+2. Companion computer is ready
-7. Isaac publishes into ekf2 and seems to be precise
+3. FC is ready
-6. Nvidia Isaac is ready
+4. Material research for filament : PAHT-CF
 5. 3D Modeling the Drone Frame is done
-4. Material research for filament : PAHT-CF
+6. 6.
+Nvidia Isaac is ready
-3. FC is ready
+7. Isaac publishes into ekf2 and seems to be precise
-2. Companion computer is ready
+8. Assembly complete
-1. ESC is done soldering
+9. Maiden Flight ready

 ## Hardware Gallery